MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Proof of Theorem

+Using \eqref{eq:SubTreeReduction} we can get a new set of conditions which imply (\ref{eq:BoundedGrowth}).
+That is, for each child of the root $u$ it should hold that

-i.e. if the bound in (\ref{eq:SubTreeCondition}) holds, then we can plug it into (\ref{eq:SubTreeReduction}) and get (\ref{eq:BoundedGrowth}) (note that $\Delta(r)\leq s$).
-We can repeat the same reduction step on the subtrees of each $H_j$ and so on.
-This gives rise to the quantity ${\cal R}(L_v)$, for each path $L_v$ from $r$ to $v\in l_i$, such that
+If the bound in (\ref{eq:SubTreeCondition}) holds for every subtree rooted at a child of the root, then we can plug it into (\ref{eq:SubTreeReduction}) and get (\ref{eq:BoundedGrowth}).
+We can repeat the same argument for every subtree $T_u$ and then to the subsequent subtrees and so on.
+In particular, after having repeated the above argument $i$ times, we deal subtrees $T_u$, where $u\in {\cal E}(T, i)$.
+For each such $T_u$ it turns out that we need to bound ${\cal P}(u,u)$.
+That is, the condition we have is the following: for every $u \in {\cal E}(T, i)$ it should hold that